 Integrated Lodging Program Pilot

-In June 2015, the Department of Defense will launch a pilot of a new Integrated Lodging Program which includes preferred commercial lodging providers and integrates the ability to book government (DoD) lodging properties through the Defense Travel System (DTS).
+On June 15, 2015, the Department of Defense launched a pilot of a new Integrated Lodging Program which includes preferred commercial lodging providers and integrates the ability to book government (DoD) lodging properties through the Defense Travel System (DTS).

-The National Defense Authorization Act for FY15 (P.L.
+Section 914 of the FY15 National Defense Authorization Act (P.L.
 113-291) authorized the Secretary of Defense to institute a government lodging program.
 That authority allows the Secretary of Defense to require both DoD civilian employees and members to stay in government (DoD Lodging) or preferred commercial lodging while on official travel.
 As a first step, the pilot will test the viability of an enterprise–wide commercial lodging program and direct travelers to use government (DoD Lodging) or preferred commercial lodging at select pilot locations.

-The DoD Integrated Lodging Program Pilot affords a tremendous opportunity to not only leverage the Department’s collective purchasing power, but also incorporate program enhancements that ensure a certain level of “duty of care” for its travelers.
+The DoD Integrated Lodging Program Pilot affords an excellent opportunity to not only leverage the Department's collective purchasing power, but also incorporate program enhancements that ensure a certain level of "duty of care" for its travelers.
 The Integrated Lodging Program Pilot will: